hexalellogram/mac-apps-compatibility/big-sur.md

 ## Homebrew

-- [ ] Homebrew - currently broken due to lack of command line developer tools provided by Apple for Big Sur
+- [x] Homebrew - works but developer tools need to be installed beforehand from the Apple Developer More Downloads page instead of through `xcode-select --install`

 ## Core Applications